 - Dissertation-30 Credits

 Assessment is of a practical nature and is undertaken both individually (summative) and as a member of a team.
 The programme uses different types of assessment, which range from assignments, reports, presentations and examinations.
 The most common form of assessment is reports, which involve some form of problem solving analysis.

 Further study opportunities include MPhil, DBA and PhD programmes.

-Molnar Business School MBA programmes are designed to enable you to seek employment in a wide variety of posts ranging from careers in consultancy, financial services, marketing, IT, MNCs and SMEs.
+These programmes are designed to enable graduates to obtain employment in a wide variety of posts ranging from careers in consultancy, financial services, marketing, IT, MNCs and SMEs.